Kunull/Blog/blog/2024-04-10-ejpt-review.md

 ---

 I have achieved my eJPT certification finally.
-As such I will be reviewing both of my experience and providing some tips.
+As such I will be reviewing my experience and providing some tips.

 <!-- truncate -->